surt91/portfolio/content/aboutme.rst

     :align: right
     :target: /img/portrait.jpg

-My name is Hendrik Schawe and I am working as a postdoc at the LPTM, CY Cergy Paris Université.
+My name is Hendrik Schawe.
+This site is about the achievements of my short academic career.

 I am fascinated by simple models exhibiting an unexpected depth.
 Examples, which I studied, are the easily defined